neeek2303/EMOPortraits/README.md

 # EMOPortraits
-Official implementation of EMOPortraits: Emotion-enhanced Multimodal One-shot Head Avatars
+This repo reserved for official implementation of EMOPortraits: Emotion-enhanced Multimodal One-shot Head Avatars.
+The code is planned to be released in July 2024.